A Hardy field extension of Szemeredi's Theorem

 $(iii)$ We verify the multiple recurrence property for nilsystems by comparing the multiple ergodic averages along the polynomial patterns of part $(i)$ with some easier to handle averages that can be estimated using Furstenberg's classical multiple recurrence result.
 To carry out the comparison step we need an equidistribution result on nilmanifolds (Proposition~\ref{P:equidistributiongeneral}).
 Because our polynomial patterns consist of finite polynomial blocks rather than a single infinite polynomial sequence, the result we need does not seem to follow from the available qualitative equidistribution results of polynomial sequences on nilmanifolds.
 Instead, we adapt a quantitative equidistribution result that was recently obtained by Green and Tao (\cite{GT}).

 To give an example of the polynomial patterns we are led to consider, let us look at the case of the sequence $[a(n)]$ where $a\in \H$ satisfies $x\prec a(x) \prec x^{2}$.
-In this case, we can show that for every $m\in \N$ the range of the sequence $[a(n)]$ contains arithmetic progressions with common difference $m$ and length that increases to infinity as $m\to \infty$.
-Therefore, we can derive Theorem~A from the following result (that we find of interest on its own): \begin{theoremB} Suppose that for every $m\in \N$ the set $S\subset \Z$ contains arithmetic progressions of the form $\{c_m+mn\colon 1\leq n\leq N_m\}$ where $c_m, N_m$ are integers with $N_m\to\infty$.
-Let $\ell \in \N$.
+In this case, we can show that the range of the sequence $[a(n)]$ contains certain arithmetic progressions and derive Theorem~A from the following result (that we find of interest on its own): \begin{theoremB} Suppose that for every $r,m\in \N$ the set $S\subset \Z$ contains patterns of the form where $c_{r,m}, N_{r,m}$ are integers with $\lim_{m\to\infty}N_{r,m}=\infty$ for every fixed $r\in \N$.